 If you live in the UK

-You will find the volunteering opportunities for this programme on our volunteer vacancies website.
+Search for the key word 'international' to find the volunteering opportunities for this programme on our volunteer vacancies website.

 Different projects are advertised throughout the year.

 If you live in one of our European sending partner countries (currently Armenia, Belgium, France, Germany, Spain and Portugal), you need to apply through your own Red Cross National Society.